 - Step 2: Choose a verification method.
 You have 2 choices: a text-based method or a color-based method.
 Move your mouse pointer over the choice names to see examples.
 Click the "Continue" button to advance to the next step.
 Depending on what you chose in step 2, the last step for the security profile is to complete either the "Questions and Answers" profile OR the "Color Grid Pattern" profile.

-The final step in your account setup is the setting of a password.
-The password must follow certain rules to be valid as a MIDAS password.
-These rules ensure the security of your password and are listed on the right-hand side of your screen.
-You will see green check marks that indicate if all the password rules are complied with.
-The rules themselves change style once you comply with them, so you can adapt your new password accordingly.
+The final step in your account setup is setting your password.
+The password must follow certain rules to be valid to ensure security.
+The rules are listed on the right-hand side of your screen.
+You will see green check marks that indicate if all the password rules are met.
 Click the "Change Password" button.

 Your account is now set up.
 On the right of the page a message will appear that displays your new MIDAS ID.
 Please make sure to write down your MIDAS ID!